 Young people at home often don't fare much better.
 A 1995 survey by the American Social Health Association found that only 11% of teenagers get most of their information about STD prevention from their parents or other family members.
 A 1996 poll found that 82% of the mothers polled believed their daughters had not been [sexually active], but only 70% of the daughters had not been; 70% of the mothers believed their sons had not been [sexually active], but that was only true for 44% of them.
 A national survey published in 1997 found that mothers of children over the age of 11 rated themselves “unsatisfactory” at talking with their children on several topics: 40% said they were unsatisfactory at talking about preventing HIV/AIDS; 47% on sexual orientation; and 73% on how to use a condom. ("Do As I Say ...
 Should We Teach Only Abstinence In Sex Education?"
 Chris Collins, 1997) Another national survey showed that only around 50% of parents had talked with teens about issues like contraception, STIs and safer sex, sexual readiness and negotiation, and that male teens often go without in-home discussion more often that female teens.
 Unfortunately, many teens go without discussion of sexuality at home at all, and many who do have talks are often not given accurate information as many parents have not had good or recent sexuality education themselves.

-Young adults clearly cannot rely on school alone for comprehensive, accurate sex education, nor can they rely on families alone.
+Young adults clearly -- and very unfortunately -- cannot rely on school nor their families alone for comprehensive, accurate sex education.

 We want the sexual choices young people make to be well-informed choices.
 We feel belying judgment, affording respect and furnishing teens with the facts and context they feel they need, whether or not they are or intend to be sexually active, supports them in learning to best make and own their own choices and lives.
 We feel humane, accurate, holistic and interactive education, made as pertinent and appropriate to the wide diversity of young people, greatly aids them in making their best sexual choices.
 We know that sexual choices made during this time of life can often have a particularly strong impact.
 Sex education at a time of life when negative outcomes can be particularly hard to manage, and in a time period in which people are often very interested in (and thus best retain) sex and sexuality information is key.
 But we aim to educate not just for this time of life, but to help provide a sound foundation for a lifetime of sexuality.
 Whether Scarleteen is a young person's only source of sex education, or whether we play but one part, we want to do what we can to provide young people with the accessible sexuality information, support and discussion they want and need now, and may very well benefit from for a lifetime.

 You can reach us directly about anything pertaining to the site by email here.
 If you'd like your email forwarded to a specific staff member, volunteer or author, we're happy to forward your mail to that individual.
-You can also reach us via our suggestion box.
 If you want send us something via post, you can reach us at: Scarleteen, 1752 NW Market Street, #524, Seattle, WA 98107.

 If you appreciate and value what we do at Scarleteen, please consider pitching in to financially sustain us.
-We are an entirely independent organization without any kind of public funding, and we are and have been funded solely by private donations and grants.
-Since the majority of our users do not have their own incomes with which to donate, most of our support must come from supportive older adults.
+We are an entirely independent organization without any kind of public funding: we are and have been funded solely by private, individual donations and grants.
+Since the majority of our users do not have their own incomes with which to donate, fiscal support must come from adults.
 We are an extremely cost-efficient organization, serving a number of individuals few, if any, organizations can serve with our budget.
-Staying afloat and continuing to provide all that we do is often exceptionally challenging.
-To find out how you can donate to Scarleteen and provide support, click here.
+Staying afloat and continuing to provide all that we do is often exceptionally challenging, so every donation counts and is greatly appreciated, no matter how small.
+To donate to Scarleteen, click here.